FAQ

 General

-The Election Official Legal Defense Network (EOLDN) connects election officials in need of advice or assistance with licensed, qualified, pro bono attorneys and with communications professionals.
+The Election Official Legal Defense Network (EOLDN) connects election officials in need of advice or assistance with licensed, qualified, pro bono attorneys.
 EOLDN is a project of the nonpartisan, nonprofit Center for Election Innovation & Research.

 In the wake of the 2020 election and its aftermath, election officials have been harassed, intimidated, and threatened with violence.
 State legislatures have considered and enacted new election laws that subject election officials to criminal penalties for performing their professional duties.
-EOLDN was created to provide legal and communications support for these referees of democracy.
+EOLDN was created to provide legal support for these referees of democracy.

 You can contact EOLDN by calling our hotline at (877) 313-5210 or by sending an email to help@EOLDN.org